kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/getusermedia/intro/en/index.md

 <h3 id="toc-effects-css">CSS Filters</h3>

 <p class="notice" style="text-align:center">
-CSS filters are currently supported in WebKit nightlies and Chrome Dev channel 18+.
+CSS filters are currently supported in WebKit nightlies and Chrome 18+.
 </p>

 Using [CSS Filters][cssfilters-spec], we can apply some gnarly effects to the `<video>`